 We introduced the task of data-driven learning of a projection matrix for convex QPs.
 By a novel analysis approach, we establish the first upper bound on the pseudo-dimension of the learning projection matrix in QPs.
-Compared to the previous bound by \cite{sakaue2024generalization}, our new result is more general because it applies to both QPs and LPs and is strictly tighter.
+Compared to the previous bound of \cite{sakaue2024generalization}, our new result is more general because it applies to both QPs and LPs and is strictly tighter.
 We further extend our analysis to learning to match the optimal solution and the input-aware setting.
-Our analysis opens many interesting directions.
-First, a natural question is to extend the framework to a more general case, including conic programming and semi-definite programming.
-Secondly, the current framework is only applicable to continuous optimization, and extending the framework to (mixed) integer programming remains a critical question.
+Our analysis opens many interesting directions for extension, including the conic programming and (mixed) integer programming.

-\section{Additional backgrounds on Learning Theory}
+\section{Additional Backgrounds on Learning Theory}

 In this section, we will go through the definition of the fat-shattering dimension of a real-valued function class and its connection to the pseudo-dimension.
-This learning-theoretic complexity definition is useful in our case, when we want to draw the connection between the pseudo-dimension of the perturbed function class $\cL_\gamma$ and the pseudo-dimension of the original function class $\cL$, as in Section \ref{sec:recovering-guarantee-original-function-class}.
+This definition of learning-theoretic complexity is useful in our case, when we want to draw the connection between the pseudo-dimension of the perturbed function class $\cL_\gamma$ and the pseudo-dimension of the original function class $\cL$, as in Section \ref{sec:recovering-guarantee-original-function-class}.

 \begin{definition}[Fat-shattering dimension, \cite{bartlett1994fat}] Consider a real-valued function class $\cL$, of which each function $\ell$ takes input $\boldsymbol{\pi}$ in $\Pi$ and output $\ell(\boldsymbol{\pi}) \in [-H, 0]$.
 Given a set of inputs $S = \{\boldsymbol{\pi_1}, \dots, \boldsymbol{\pi}_N\} \subset \Pi$, we say that $S$ is fat-shattered at scale $\alpha > 0$ if there exists real-valued thresholds $r_1, \dots, r_N \in \bbR$ such that for any index $I \subseteq \{1, \dots, M\}$, there exists $\ell \in \cL$ such that